badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 categories: iOS tutorial
 ---

-This the third and final post of tutorials in which we build **Freehand Drawing** for iOS.
-In this part we will improve how the stroke looks and feels.
+This the third and final tutorial in which we build **Freehand Drawing** for iOS.
+In this part we’ll improve how the stroke looks and feels.

 You can check the previous posts here:

 - [Part 1][post1]: Basic implementation
 - [Part 2][post2]: Refactor and undo

-In the last post we did a refactor and implemented undo functionality, thus finishing all the features of our small drawing application.
+In the last post we did a refactor and implemented undo functionality, thus completing all the features of our small drawing application.
 Now it is time to improve the look and feel of the drawing itself.

 # Lines

-We implemented drawing by connecting the dots the user goes through with her finger.
-We connect the dot by drawing straight lines between touch points:
+We implemented drawing by connecting the dot path the user creates with her finger.
+We connect the dots by drawing straight lines between touch points:

 ![lines]({{page.imgdir}}/lines.png)

 This is very simple to implement but the drawing looks artificial and ‘computerish’.
-This is because a human would never draw this way, unless she would stop and change direction at every point.
+This is because a human would never draw this way, unless she stopped and changed direction at every point.
 This is less noticeable in our implementation because the stroke width is set to a big value.
-Let’s reduce it and we will adjust it from there.
+Let’s reduce it and adjust it from there.
 This is how the stroke looks:

 ![lines2]({{page.imgdir}}/lines2.png)

 # Adding a curve

-The first improvement we can do is to add some curvature when we connect the dots.
+The first improvement we can make is to add some curvature when we connect the dots.
 To choose how we join the users touches we need to satisfy two constraints:

-- The points are not known in advance as user continuously touches the screen and creates new points.
-We draw curves only knowing previous points.
+- The points are not known in advance as the user continually touches the screen and creates new points.
+We draw curves only knowing the previous points.
 - We can’t redraw segments when new points are added.
 This means we are restricted on how we ensure a good curve between segments.

-Considering our restrictions, we could try to use the simplest and most used curve interpolation between two points: [Bezier curves][bezier].
+Considering our restrictions, we could try to use the simplest and most widely used curve interpolation between two points: [Bezier curves][bezier].

-We won’t use [Catmull-Rom spline] because of several reasons:
+We won’t use [Catmull-Rom spline] due to a couple of reasons:

 - Catmull requires all points in advance.
-- We would need to implement it ourselves or use a library.
+- We’d need to implement it ourselves or use a library.
 We can use Apple’s implementation of Bezier curves in `Core Graphics` framework.

 In order to use cubic bezier curve, we need to specify two target points and two control points:

 ![cubic_bezier]({{page.imgdir}}/cubic_bezier.jpg)